 18. Castelo de Guimarães

 And finally, you’ve arrived at the main attraction in Guimarães: Castelo de Guimarães (Guimarães Castle).
-Walk up to the top of Monte Largo (Broad Hill) and enter the castle with the combination ticket you bought earlier.
+Walk up to the top of Monte Largo (Broad Hill) and enter the castle.

 Guimarães Castle is the principal medieval castle in the northern region of Portugal.
-Countess Mumadona ordered the Romanesque castle in the 10th century to defend the Monastery of Santa Maria from attacks from the Vikings, Moors and Norsemen.
+Countess Mumadona ordered the Romanesque castle to defend the Monastery of Santa Maria from attacks from the Vikings, Moors and Norsemen.

 Between many heroic battles fought at the castle and the monarchs wanting to leave their imprint, the castle underwent many improvements.
 But in the end, the castle lost its defensive functionality because of new military tactics that developed over time.